01 of 10

 Keep rolling until you have used all your balls, putting the rolled out piadine on a tray.
 As you can see, mine weren't perfectly round.Continue to 8 of 10 below.

 Time to Start Cooking!

 When you have finished rolling, heat your skillet or testo over a fairly brisk flame until it is hot–a drop of water should dance merrily on the surface–and drop your first piadina onto it.Continue to 9 of 10 below.

 The dough is moist and with the heat, it may puff up.
 If it does, tamp down the bubbles with a spatula and continue cooking; after a couple of minutes, check the underside and when it looks done (bone white with dark spots), flip it to cook the other side.Continue to 10 of 10 below.

 10 of 10

-The total cooking time for a piadina is 3-4 minutes, and it is done when both sides look like this.
+The total cooking time for a piadina is three to four minutes, and it is done when both sides look like this.
 Slide it off the skillet onto a cloth-covered serving dish and cook the next.

 Sear the piadine you plan to keep for a few seconds on either side, put them in a sealed container, and put them in the refrigerator.
 Finish cooking them when you need them, and expect the partially cooked piadine to keep for about a week.

 You can stack them and slice them to make wedges, which are nice as is, spread with cheese, or smothered with a cold cut.
-You can also fold a whole piadina in half to make a pocket, and fill it with whatever suits your fancy, for example, grilled sausages and onions (this is common at roadside stands).
+You can also fold a whole piadina in half to make a pocket and fill it with whatever suits your fancy (e.g., grilled sausages and onions, which are common at roadside stands).
 The piadina's potential to add joy at a cookout is obvious.